-- 11.1 There are no direct financial implications as a result of approving the recommendations within the report. - The Improvement Strategy along with the Enhanced Partnership agreement with local bus operators will be the tool to unlock additional funding from Department of Transport to fund interventions to deliver improvements to bus services across the City. - Once the source of funding is confirmed then the interventions mentioned in the report can be fully costed to ensure they are affordable and will not impact on the Council's budgets.
+- 11.1 There are no direct financial implications as a result of approving the recommendations within the report. - The Improvement Strategy along with the Enhanced Partnership agreement with local bus operators could unlock further additional funding from Department of Transport to fund interventions to deliver improvements to bus services across the City. - 11.3 Once the £48.3m funding is confirmed then the interventions mentioned in the report can be fully appraised to ensure that all set up and ongoing costs can be met from secured financial resources.